Cathedral of Our Lady of the Angels: Design

-The architect was Pritzker Prize-winning Spaniard Rafael Moneo.
+The architectural design was selected from a pool of 38 submissions from international architectural firms by a jury of experts.
+These experts came from the J. Paul Getty Trust, California Institute of the Arts, the University of California Los Angeles, the University of Southern California, Harvard University and the American Academy in Rome.
+However, the decision to build a cathedral utilizing contemporary architecture drew criticisms from those who preferred the Gothic Revival stylings typical of preceding centuries.

+Mahony hired the Spanish Rafael Moneo to serve as architect.
+The construction was supervised by Reverend Richard S. Vosko, a liturgical design consultant.

 Using elements of postmodern architecture, the church and the Cathedral Center feature a series of acute and obtuse angles while avoiding right angles.
 Contemporary statuary and appointments decorate the complex.
-Prominent of these appointments are the bronze doors and the statue called The Virgin Mary, all adorning the entrance and designed by Robert Graham.
+Prominent of these appointments are the bronze doors and The Virgin Mary statue, all adorning the entrance and designed by Robert Graham.
 Other features include three fountains and a bronze sculpture by Johnny Bear Contreras dedicated as a Native American memorial.
 The building is equipped with solar panels for generating 15% of its electricity.

-In addition to the church, the cathedral grounds also include a mausoleum, gift shop, cafe, children's garden, conference center, and clergy residences.
-The relics of Saint Vibiana are interred in the mausoleum, as are the remains of several past bishops, archbishops, and auxiliary bishops of Los Angeles.
+The cathedral also include a mausoleum, gift shop, cafe, children's garden, conference center, and clergy residences.
+The relics of Saint Vibiana are interred in the Saint Vibiana Chapel.
 The size of the cathedral is 6038 sqm.